citp/privacy-policy-historical/b/ba/bay/bayshoresolutions.com.md

 ## CONTROLLING YOUR PERSONAL INFORMATION

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
-At any time you may unsubscribe from any of our e-mail publication distributions through our e-mail management system’s unsubscribe button or by emailing us at: [Marketing@BayshoreSolutions.com](mailto:Marketing@BayshoreSolutions.com)
+At any time you may unsubscribe from any of our e-mail publication distributions through our e-mail management system’s unsubscribe button or by emailing us at: [Marketing@BayshoreSolutions.com.](mailto:Marketing@BayshoreSolutions.com) You may also request to have your contact information removed from our records by reaching out to the email above.

 ## CHILDREN UNDER 13